Civil rights activists plan to protest AG Sessions’ LI visit

 “His track record is not one that gives me, or I think a whole lot of people, any confidence that he has the sensitivity with how to address the issue of violence” in a minority community, Butts said in an interview.
 “He has said and demonstrated by his actions that he is opposed to immigration, period.
 Legal or illegal.
 He has demonstrated no regard for people of color.”

-Butts, pastor of the well-known Abyssinian Baptist Church in Harlem and the longtime president of SUNY Old Westbury, wrote in a letter to the editor to Newsday, published Thursday: “I understand that Sessions is the attorney general, but I believe in my heart that he is an overt racist.
+Butts, in a letter to Newsday published Thursday, wrote: “I understand that Sessions is the attorney general, but I believe in my heart that he is an overt racist.
 Most positions he has taken across his political career are vile and divisive.”

-In the letter, Butts referred to positions of President Donald Trump’s administration toward immigrants, writing of Sessions: “I feel certain he is instead using this issue to press an introverted, anti-immigrant platform that does not represent the values of inclusiveness and equity I believe America has and should always espouse.”

-The attorney general’s office did not immediately respond to a request for comment.
+Sessions’ office did not respond to a request for comment.
+With his trip to the Island, he becomes the highest-ranking law enforcement official to speak out against slayings in Central Islip and Brentwood that police and other law enforcement authorities believe are linked to gangs — particularly the brutal MS-13 group.

+Eleven people, most of them young Latino men and women, have been killed in the last year.
+About two weeks ago, the bodies of four young men — bludgeoned and mutilated — were found in a Central Islip park; authorities have not made any arrests in those slayings.

+Assemb.
+Phil Ramos (D-Brentwood), whose district also includes Central Islip, said while residents want something done about the violence, “most of us understand, in the district, that . . . the issues around gangs are complex.”

+Making immigration a part of the discussion about gangs, Ramos said, is “an attempt by the Trump administration and Mr. Sessions to justify their belief and their message that immigrants and young immigrants are people who intrinsically have a propensity for violence.”

-Sessions, in other statements, has made it clear that he wants to see a crackdown on groups such as the brutal Salvadoran gang MS-13, paired with immigration enforcement.
+Sessions has made it clear that he wants to see a crackdown on MS-13 and other groups, paired with immigration enforcement.

 “Because of an open border and years of lax immigration enforcement, MS-13 has been sending both recruiters and members to regenerate gangs that previously had been decimated, and smuggling members across the border as unaccompanied minors,” he said in an April 18 speech.